How I Study in Nursing School

 3. Practice NCLEX Questions

 Doing practice NCLEX questions can help your active recall.
-Where I find the questions really depends on the module that is being covered and the quarter that I am in.
-One that I have used in the past is the Saunders NCLEX Review book (my school required me to buy it, but if yours didn’t and you want to buy it you can find it linked here).
+I find NCLEX-style questions applicable to the module in a few different places.
+One place to find NCLEX questions is the Saunders NCLEX Review book.
+My school required me to buy it.
+If your school didn’t, you can find it linked here.
 Other resources I’ve used for practice questions are nurselabs.com, the Med-Surg Capriotti Study Guide my school required I buy, and Quizlet.
 If you’re looking for a relevant Quizlet you can Google “Quizlet NCLEX Questions [Topic/Chapter]” and different sets of questions should pop up in the results.
 On nurselabs.com if you’re looking for questions, use the search bar to find your topic.

 4. Study Groups